beinformed2020/BeInformed/content/post/lukesfirstpost.md

 **Insert Lead paragraph here.**

-## Luke, you can simply edit this file for your first test
+## Luke, you can simply edit this file for your first post

 **But for additional posts you must use Hugo to create them (as opposed to simply duplicating existing posts), otherwise you will lose the benefits of Hugo.**